With minimal visible fixings and two-second anti-barricade access, our anti-barricade doorset is ideal for bedrooms.

-Plus these doors can look very institutional, with additional exposed metalwork and the simple fact you would never expect to see a door like this in your own home.
+Plus these doors can look very institutional, with additional exposed metalwork – you would never expect to see a door like this in your own home.

 To address this we proposed an extra-wide single leaf Symphony doorset.
 Aided by market-leading fire evidence, the leaf is 1100mm providing a clear opening of 1050mm – more than enough for a service user and two members of staff.

 It also means beds can be moved in and out, which the Trust wanted.
 And the speed of installation was critical too because they wanted to keep rooms available while work was carried out – minimising disruption to service users.
 Our rapid-install frames allowed the installers to remove and replace the doorsets in under four hours, including fitting a wall in-fill section.